 - 5.20 Playing field provision must be considered both as a City-wide and local resource, as well as its wider landscape, amenity and health & wellbeing role.
-The NPPF states that planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision. - 5.21 In 20152018 the City Council, along with its partners including Sport England and National Governing Bodies of Sport (NGBs) commissioned thea Revised Nottingham Playing Pitch Strategy (PPS) and Action Plan (2015) which was produced in 2018.
+The NPPF states that planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision. - 5.21 In 2018 the City Council, along with its partners including Sport England and National Governing Bodies of Sport (NGBs) commissioned a Revised Nottingham Playing Pitch Strategy (PPS) which was produced in 2018.
 This looks at the existing and future provision requirements for formal sports pitches.
-It also considers the proposed allocations within the LAPP of former playing pitches and considers these suitable to be released for alternative uses so long as provision is made for a new Community Sports Hub and the Plan proposes this at PA6.
+It also considers the proposed allocations within the LAPP of former playing pitches and considers these suitable to be released for alternative uses.
 Any assessment submitted as part of a planning application should take the PPS as the starting point.
 In addition, the Council has produced the Sport and Physical Activity Strategy 2015 2019.
 This sets out the way forward for providing leisure facilities and developing and delivering sport and physical activity in the City. - 5.22 The policy gives strong protection to playing pitches from development unless a detailed assessment has been submitted and each of the criteria are met.
 Where this is the case, alternative provision would be secured, either through conditions or a S106 agreement as necessary.
 For instance, commuted sums secured through S106 could be used to upgrade existing facilities in the vicinity of the development.
 Sport England is a statutory consultee on all issues affecting playing fields including planning applications for development that would lead to the loss of, or prejudice the use of, playing fields for sport.
 Local authorities must seek the prior consent of the Secretary of State for Education before they can dispose of a school playing field, or change its use to any purpose other than for the educational purposes of a maintained school or for recreation.
 Where alternative provision is proposed, its size, quality and accessibility will be assessed through the planning process.
 Consideration should be given to the guidance produced by Sports England "Active Design" (October 2015) which sets out opportunities to encourage and promote sport and physical activity through the design and layout of the built environment to support a step change towards healthier and more active lifestyles.